apigee/apijam/Module-1/Labs/Lab 1/README.md

 1. How do you import the proxy bundle you just downloaded?
 2. How does Apigee handle API versioning?
-3. Are there administrative APIs to create, update or delete API proxies in Apigee?
+3. Are there administrative APIs to create, update, or delete API proxies in Apigee?

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create a proxy for an existing backend using OpenAPI Specification and Apigee proxy wizard.
+In this simple lab you learned how to use Apigee to proxy an existing backend using an OpenAPI Specification and the Apigee proxy wizard.

 # References